-Fast fashion, putting the word “fast” in front of any, day-to-day part of life, can never mean a good thing.
+Putting the word “fast” in any part of life, can means a good thing.
 This is no exception.
-The environmental and human costs to produce clothing are staggering and frightening.
+The environmental and human costs to produce such clothing are frightening.

 Table Of Contents